 Oshino Hakkai

 Our next stop was Oshino Hakkai, a short drive from Lake Yamanaka.
 Oshino Hakkai is a set of eight ponds fed by snowmelt from Mt.
 Fuji.
 The ponds are on the site of a former sixth lake, that dried up several hundred years ago.
 We arrived in the village area and drove down very narrow streets following the GPS direction for the phone number I had entered.
-I also checked the route on Google maps as I wasn’t sure the phone number would be correct for the actual tourist site.
-Tim missed the road leading to a carpark and we ended up driving down the road leading to the ponds, dodging all the people walking.
+Tim missed the road leading to a carpark and we drove down the road leading to the ponds.
+Driving around all the people walking had us worried that we were on a footpath but it was a road, luckily we were driving a small car.
 He found a spot to turn around and we headed back and parked the car.

 We walked down the same road we had accidentally driven down.
 It was lined with small stores selling all sorts of different things.
 We strolled around viewing each pond, one of which had a drinking area where people were using a cup to catch the water flowing into the pond.
 There is a large store selling all sorts of souvenirs and food items and also has an attached cafe.

 We paid 300 yen each to enter the open-air museum and were told we couldn’t push our stroller around the grounds.
-The open-air museum had a nice garden area around a pond and some traditional thatched roof buildings.
+The open-air museum had a nice garden area around a pond and some traditional thatched-roof buildings.
 It was very small and the main farmhouse that can usually be entered was being renovated, which was disappointing.
 We didn’t feel it was worth the 600 yen it cost us to enter but may have been spoiled after visiting Shirakawago the previous year.
 We went up steep steps to a lookout spot that I believe would normally give a view of Mt.
 Fuji but we couldn’t find the mountain through the clouds.
+There was a view of mountains on the other side.

 Driving to more Fuji lakes

-After viewing the Lakes from the car, we drove back to Lake Kawaguchi.
+We drove back to Lake Kawaguchi where we were staying the night.
 Our accommodation was at Hotel New Century and the parking was across the road in front of the lake.
 Spotting a sign for the hotel, we pulled in and a man approached.
 He asked if we were hotel guests before directing Tim to a park.
 Once parked and unloaded, the same man helped us to get across the busy road, stopping traffic so we could cross.
 We checked in and were told to leave our room key when we left for dinner and they would make up our futons for the night.
 The hotel felt dated and tired inside.
 We rode an old elevator up to our room.

 The room itself also felt dated with dark furniture and pink curtains.
 It was clean and tidy.
 Best of all, the glass door opened onto a small balcony that overlooked Lake Kawaguchi and had views of Mt.
 Fuji.
 There were some complimentary biscuits in the shape of Mt.
 Fuji so I made us some green tea to have with them.
-Fletcher enjoyed this and made us take photos of him and his green tea. hotel new century
+Our 2-year-old loved the table and chairs on the floor and made us take photos of him and his green tea.

 We later went out, leaving our key as instructed.
-I had broken my glasses so we went to a large supermarket and bought superglue to fix them.
-We then ended up having McDonald’s for dinner as we had driven past it on the way in and we were now back out that way.
-Fletcher had a kid’s meal which at the time came with a cool toy.
-The collection was Bullet trains and each one came with a piece of track.
+I had broken my glasses so we went to a supermarket and bought superglue to fix them.
+We went to a nearby McDonald’s for dinner and Fletcher had a kid’s meal that came with a bullet train and a piece of track.

 Returning to the hotel and entering our room, we found it had not been set up with bedding.
 We had been gone for quite some time but it was still fairly early so I waited.
 We wanted to get Fletcher settled for the night so, I went down to reception to ask for futons to be set up.
 I said we had already been out and just returned and was told someone would be up shortly.
 I went back to the room and after a while, a man entered.
 He was very grumpy and huffed about while laying out the bedding.